gothic-hedge-society/fintech.trading.competition/README.md

 As a participating trader in this competition you will:

-- Download Trader Workstation (Interactive Brokers’ professional-grade trading platform) and use it to trade.
+- Download Trader Workstation (Interactive Brokers’ professional-grade trading platform) and use it to trade real assets with real market prices using simulated money
-- Participate in the Gothic Hedge Hub, the
+- Join the Gothic Hedge Hub (our companion Discord Server) which you can use to communicate with other traders, the Competition admins, and industry sponsors
+- Gain a chance to show recruiters and the world your trading skills

 # ABOUT